WELCOME TO ISHIGAKI, JAPAN

 The island bursts of festivals and events.
 Many traditional events take place in July & August.

-Every year in November or December the Yakimono (pottery) Festival takes place.
+Every year in November or December the Yakimono (pottery) Festival with local ceramic artists takes place inside the city hall, which is designed by the famous architect Kengo Kuma.

 Japan is the place for pottery and also in the Yaeyama islands many potters create beautiful handcrafted pottery.
-During the festival, potters from all around the Yaeyama islands sell their pottery to (sometimes) cheaper prices than usual.
-Many locals go here.
+During the festival, potters from all around the Yaeyama islands sell their pottery.

 The local government is promoting Ishigaki as sports island.
 And that’s not without a reason.
-As well as the good but challenging climate as it’s natural surroundings and facilities make this island a perfect environment for sports lovers.
-One of those events is Great Earth, which is organised every year in October.
+As well as the good but challenging climate as it’s natural surroundings and facilities make this island a perfect environment for sports enthusiasts.

-Ishigaki is quite big and hilly, which is really good for cycling.
+Ishigaki is quite large and hilly, which makes this island a real challenge.
 If you plan on cycling yourself, and not only in the city area, we recommend you to rent a road bike if you’re used to it.

 Renting a bike is definitely a fun and challenging way to explore the island.
 You could go round the island in one day or on a more relaxed pace, in two or three days combined with sightseeing.
 More about cycling on the Yaeyama islands.

-Independent guides are offering tours such as manta ray diving (90% chance to see manta!), snorkelling, kayaking or hiking to one of the waterfalls or viewpoints.
-Make your trip unforgettable by planning a tour.
+Independent (eco) guides are offering tours such as manta ray diving, snorkelling, kayaking or hiking to one of the waterfalls or viewpoints.